 Ethics and dissemination: As this study does not involve human subjects, ethical approval will not be sought.
 We aim to disseminate the findings in a scientific journal, via academic and/or professional conferences and among the broader community to contribute knowledge about current early abortion method decision-making support.

 Dartmouth Digital Commons Citation

 Donnelly, Kyla Z. and Thompson, Rachel, "Medical Versus Surgical Methods of Early Abortion: Protocol for a Systematic Review and Environmental Scan of Patient Decision Aids" (2015).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 2914.